 ULA Delta IV

 ULA’s Delta IV family is capable of carrying over 13,810 kg (30,440 lbm) to Geosynchronous Transfer Orbit (GTO) and can lift over 28,370 kg (62,540 lbm) to Low-Earth Orbit (LEO).
 The Delta IV Medium, Medium-Plus, and Heavy configurations are evolved from flight-proven Delta II and Delta III systems while incorporating the latest technology into a family of vehicles maximizing the use of common hardware.

-The Delta IV Medium and Medium-Plus vehicles use a single Common Booster Core (CBC), while the Heavy variant uses three CBCs.
+The Delta IV Medium and Medium-Plus vehicles use a single Common Booster Core, while the Heavy variant uses three CBCs.
 The first stage is powered by an Aerojet Rocketdyne RS-68A, a liquid hydrogen/liquid oxygen engine that produces 702,000 lbs of thrust.
 The Delta Heavy variant uses three of these engines for a combined 2,106,000 lbs of thrust and can lift over 13,810 kg (30,440 lbm) to GTO and over 28,370 kg (62,540 lbm) to LEO.
 The Delta IV Medium can augment launch performance by adding either two or four solid rocket boosters.
 The second stage is powered by the Aerojet Rocketdyne RL10B engine.
-Either a 4m or 5m fairing encapsulates the payload.
+Either a 4-meter or 5-meter fairing encapsulates the payload.
 Vehicles are defined by the number of solid rocket boosters and the width of the payload fairing.
 Delta IV's inaugural flight was marked by the successful launch of a commercial satellite on a Medium-Plus in November 2002.
-The first Heavy vehicle (demo) was launched in December 2004.
+The first Delta IV Heavy launch vehicle demonstration was flown in December 2004.

 ULA Atlas V